saltstack/salt/doc/topics/event/master_events.rst

     :var user: The name of the user that ran the command as defined in Salt's Publisher ACL or external auth.

+.. salt:event:: salt/job/<JID>/start/<MID>

+    Fired by a minion when it accepts a published job and is about to begin executing the requested function.
+Opt-in per-job via the ``--start-event`` CLI flag (or ``start_event=True`` in ``LocalClient`` kwargs); not fired unless the caller requested it.

+    Useful for confirming that a minion received and started a job without waiting for the full return.

+    :var id: The minion ID.
+    :var jid: The job ID.
+    :var fun: The function the minion is about to run.
+    :var tgt: The target of the job.
+    :var tgt_type: The type of targeting used.
+    :var user: The user that ran the command.
+    :var master_id: Origin master, when set on the published load.
+    :var metadata: Caller-supplied metadata, when set on the published load.

 .. salt:event:: salt/job/<JID>/ret/<MID>

     Fired each time a minion returns data for a job.